wamp-proto/wamp-proto/rfc/text/basic/bp_rpc_calling_and_invocation.md

 where

-* `Request` is a random, ephemeral ID chosen by the Dealer and used to correlate the *Callee's* response with the request.
+* `Request` is a sequential ID in the _session scope_, incremented by the Dealer and used to correlate the *Callee's* response with the request.
 * `REGISTERED.Registration` is the registration ID under which the procedure was registered at the Dealer.
 * `Details` is a dictionary that allows to provide additional invocation request details in an extensible way.
 This is described further below.
 * `CALL.Arguments` is the original list of positional call arguments as provided by the Caller.